nadoo/glider/README.md

 - SSR proxy(tcp)
 - VMess proxy(tcp)
 - TLS, use it together with above proxy protocols(tcp)
+- Websocket, use it together with above proxy protocols(tcp)

 DNS Forwarding Server (udp2tcp):
 - Listen on UDP and forward dns requests to remote dns server in TCP via forwarders